 The representatives, may engage in over-allotment, stabilizing transactions, syndicate covering transactions and penalty bids in accordance with Regulation M under the Exchange Act.
 Over-allotment involves syndicate sales in excess of the offering size, which creates a syndicate short position.
 Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum.
 Syndicate covering transactions involve purchases of the Class A Common Stock in the open market after the distribution has been completed in order to cover syndicate short positions.
-Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the Class A Common Stock originally sold by such syndicate member are purchased in a syndicate covering transactions to cover syndicate short positions.
+Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the Class A Common Stock originally sold by such syndicate member are purchased in a syndicate covering transaction to cover syndicate short positions.
 Such stabilizing transactions, syndicate covering transactions and penalty bids may cause the price of the Class A Common Stock to be higher than it would otherwise be in the absence of such transactions.
-These transactions may be discontinued at any time.
+These transactions may be effected on The Nasdaq National Market or otherwise and, if commenced, may be discontinued at any time.